libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 Many implementations of JSONata exist.
 Rhize uses a custom Go implementation for high performance and safe calculation.
-If you are ever wondering about whether a JSONata expression is compatible with the version Rhize uses, test it in the built-in JSONata playgroun d.

 ## JSONata examples